tscanlin/developers.optimizely.com/src/content/integrations/index.md

 <h3 id="track-analytics-integration">4.
 Make your integration trackable</h3>

-To allow Optimizely to make data driven decisions it is important to identify customers using integrations.
-If you want to partner with Optimizely, it is important that you make your integration trackable.
-For the analytics integratoin described in this section, you can follow the steps described in [Tracking JavaScript integrations](/integrations/#tracking-javascript-integrations).
+By making your integration trackable by Optimizely, we can evaluate which API functions are the most valuable to our partners.
+It is important for Optimizely to know which integrations are being used by which of our customers.
+For the integration described in this section, you can follow the steps described in [Tracking JavaScript integrations](/integrations/#tracking-javascript-integrations).

 The benefits of making your integration trackable:
 - Better support your integration and our mutual customers
 - Allowing us to better understand which functionality has made the biggest impact on the customer experience
 - Ability to determine where to invest more time for improvements
-- For integration built with the REST API, an improved customer experience
+- Integrations that use the OAuth flow provide a better, more transparent customer experience

 <h3 id="qa-integration">4.
 QA integration</h3>